coderefinery/coderefinery.org/content/blog/2023-04-12-lessons-learned-mar-2023.md

 ### Lesson content

+We could shorten the lecture-part by moving exercises to the end.
+Longer exercises would benefit in onsite rooms.
 - We are constantly looking at improving the quality of the lessons we provide, so this is an ongoing process.
   - We take into consideration all the feedback that is given through the collaborative document to inform our decisions on where we should focus for lesson improvement.